issp-center-dev/2DMAT/README.md

 ### Install

 - From PyPI (Recommended)
-  - `python3 -m pip install py2dmat`
+  - `python3 -m pip install -U py2dmat`
+    - If you want to install pre-release version (e.g., v2.0-beta), use `--pre` option like `python3 -m pip install -U --pre`
-    - If you install them locally, use `--user` option like `python3 -m pip install --user`
+    - If you install them locally, use `--user` option like `python3 -m pip install -U --user`
     - [`pipx`](https://pipxproject.github.io/pipx/) may help you from the dependency hell :p
 - From Source (For developers)
   1. update `pip >= 19` by `python3 -m pip install -U pip`